Language: EN

 Random access🟢

-Add to the beginning
+Add at the beginning

-Delete from the beginning
+Remove from the beginning

-Add to the end🟢
+Add at the end🟢

-Delete from the end🟢
+Remove from the end🟢

 Random insertion

-Random deletion
+Random removal

 Search🔴

-Internal operation Advanced
+Internal workings Advanced

-From there, the “name” of the array is an alias to the header, or first element of the array.
+From there, the “name” of the array is an alias to the header or first element of the array.

-When we access element 6, for example, the computer simply has to go to the memory, where the first element is, and move 6 positions.
+When we access element 6, for example, the computer simply has to go to memory, where the first element is, and move 6 positions.
 For this, it logically takes into account the size of the stored element.